All Episodes

 They're civilians from a foreign country.

-And knowing Al-Qaeda, how they operate, knowing ISIS and how they operate, knowing the Haqqani network and the Taliban and how they operate.
+And knowing al-Qaeda, how they operate, knowing ISIS and how they operate, knowing the Haqqani network and the Taliban and how they operate.

-Yeah, I don't have access to the intelligence anymore, but I'm telling you, those guys are taking advantage of the airlifts out of there to place their operatives on these planes so they can get a free ride to America.
+But I'm telling you, those guys are taking advantage of the airlifts out of there to place their operatives on these planes so they can get a free ride to America.

 And my fear is that they're going to start inflicting harm on U.S. soil.

-And our vetting procedures just did not exist to the measure they needed to or to the how we normally do it.
+And our vetting procedures just did not exist to the measure they needed to or to how we normally do it.

-And so with the numbers that they've allowed in country, um, I look, I hope I'm wrong, and I hope everyone here is clear and innocent and wants to succeed in America, but um I just don't see how mathematically that can be possible with the amount of people we've led in the country.
+But I just don't see how mathematically that can be possible with the amount of people we've let in the country.

-But you're saying with adequate strong vetting procedures and the right amount of time, this is conceivable.
+But you're saying with adequate, strong vetting procedures and the right amount of time, this is conceivable.

 It's not like they don't exist.